-Additional core members of the safeguarding team are; Ian Chilvers and Tracey Carter
+Additional core members of the safeguarding team are; Tracy Carter, Ian Chilvers and Grant Christie

 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
+We recognise that our DSL, as per the recommendations in KCSiE 2022, will be part of SLT.